Moving an AWS Cloud9 IDE from Amazon EBS volumes - AWS Cloud9

 You have two encryption options for Amazon EBS volumes that are used by AWS Cloud9 EC2 development environments:

 • Encryption by default – You can configure your AWS account to enforce the encryption of the new EBS volumes and snapshot copies that you create.
 Encryption by default is enabled at the level of an AWS Region.
 So, you can't enable it for individual volumes or snapshots in that Region.
 In addition, Amazon EBS encrypts the volume that's created when you launch an instance.
 So, you must enable this setting before you create an EC2 environment.
-For more information, see Encryption by default in the Amazon EC2 User Guide for Linux Instances.
+For more information, see Encryption by default in the Amazon EC2 User Guide.

 • Encryption of an existing Amazon EBS volume used by an EC2 environment – You can encrypt specific Amazon EBS volumes that are already created for EC2 instances.
 This option involves using the AWS Key Management Service (AWS KMS) to manage access to the encrypted volumes.
 For the relevant procedure, see Encrypt an existing Amazon EBS volume that AWS Cloud9 uses.